Workforce management

 Workforce management (WFM) is an institutional process that aims to optimize the productivity, competency, and engagement of an organization's workforce.
 Generally this process utilizes software to plan business needs more effectively than through a spreadsheet.
 The process includes all activities needed to maintain a productive workforce, such as human resource management, performance and training management, budgeting, forecasting, and scheduling.

 While WFM has traditionally focused on operational efficiency and cost reduction, its focus has expanded to include enhancing the employee experience (EX), particularly for frontline or hourly workers.
 Modern WFM systems are used as tools to improve employee engagement, provide flexible work arrangements, and reduce attrition.

-Core Components
+Core components

 Workforce management software helps users to observe all relevant legislations, local agreements and the contracts of individual employees – including work-life balance guidelines.
 The starting point is a clear definition of the work required through engineered standards and optimal methods for performing each task as efficiently and safely as possible.

-As workforce management has developed from traditional staff scheduling to improve time management, it has become more integrated and demand-oriented.
+As workforce management has developed from traditional staff scheduling or rostering to improve time management, it has become more integrated and demand-oriented.

-It's seen as a complete approach to make an organization's workforce as productive as possible, reduce labor costs, and improve customer service.
+It is seen as a complete approach to make an organization's workforce as productive as possible, reduce labor costs, and improve customer service.
 Core processes often incorporate: